This Girl Is Different

 Parents' Choice Silver Honor ―Parents' Choice Foundation 2011

-North Carolina Author Awards (nominee, AAUW Award for Juvenile Literature) ―North Carolina Literary & Historical Association 2011
+North Carolina Author Awards (nominee, AAUW Award for Juvenile Literature) ―North Carolina Literary and Historical Association 2011

 Amelia Bloomer Project ―Feminist Task Force of the Social Responsibilities Round Table of the American Library Association 2012